 Today what draws visitors to the property is the stunning landscape and an extensive network of trails, ranging from around a quarter of a mile to over eight miles.
 As a nod to the history of the park the Fountain Valley trail leads hikers to Mr. Persse’s former homestead, which still sits toward to north end of the property.

 4751 Roxborough Dr, Littleton | 303-973-3959 | cpw.state.co.us/placestogo/parks/Roxborough

 Cherry Creek State Park

-Just south of the intersection of Parker Road and I-225 in Aurora, about a 20 minute drive from downtown, is one of the largest and best known state parks near Denver, Cherry Creek State Park.
+Just south of the intersection of Parker Road and I-225 in Aurora, about a 20-minute drive from downtown, is one of the largest and best-known state parks near Denver, Cherry Creek State Park.
 The park is comprised of over 4,400 acres including thousands of acres of rolling grasslands and woods.
-Its centerpiece is an 880 acre reservoir, which supplies the city of Denver water and year round recreation.
-There is also a separated 100 acre section designated as an off-leash dog park.
+Its centerpiece is an 880-acre reservoir, which supplies the city of Denver with water and year-round recreation.
+There is also a separated 100-acre section designated as an off-leash dog park.